mediumroast/mediumroast_api/examples/integrations/README.md

 **Need Help?**

 - Check the main [GitHub Actions Tutorial](../github-actions.md) for detailed explanations
 - Review the [Getting Started Guide](../github-getting-started.md) for setup instructions
 - Test individual components to isolate issues
-- Use the built-in error handling and logging for debugging
+- Use the built-in structured logging system (`LOG_LEVEL=debug`) for detailed diagnostics
+- Enable error handling and retry logic patterns shown in the examples